openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 Caution
 ~~~~~~~

-- This HOWTO uses a whole physical SD card.
+- This HOWTO uses a whole physical disk.
 - Backup your data.
 Any existing data will be lost.

 System Requirements